Updated on 11 January 2021

 Reading time: 5 minutes

-Bayeux boasts a fabulous historic centre as well as its world-famous, UNESCO-listed tapestry depicting the Norman conquest of England in 1066.
-The city had the great good fortune to be swiftly liberated by the Allies in June 1944, but its war museum and British cemetery recall the sacrifices made in these parts.
+Bayeux boasts a stunning historic centre as well as its world-famous, UNESCO-listed tapestry depicting the Norman conquest of England in 1066.
+The city had the good fortune to be swiftly liberated by the Allies in June 1944, but its war museum and British cemetery recall the sacrifices made in these parts.

 Capital of the Bessin area, Bayeux has deep historic roots stretching back to Roman times, although what you see only goes back as far William the Conqueror’s reign – the Duke of Normandy, also King of England by this time, was even present at the cathedral’s consecration in 1077.

 The Bayeux Tapestry was probably made in southern England.
 However, Bayeux, which has long been a wealthy trading town, also has a long tradition in many crafts, including lace and porcelain.
 This was also an important religious centre, and you will encounter the substantial buildings of former monasteries as you wander around the old town.

 A visit to the Bayeux Tapestry is the highlight for most tourists to the town.
 Bayeux’s tapestry dominates notions of the place, to be sure, but as you arrive here, it’s the splendid cathedral that dominates the scene and signals that you’re entering a glorious historic city.
 The grand bishop’s palace beside the cathedral has been turned into a museum.
 Spectacular historic houses nearby have been converted into fine restaurants and boutiques.

 Following in the footsteps OF THE ALLIEs IN 1944